WoW-CMS/docs/src/blizzcms/structure/functions/rbac.md

 ---
-title: Permission Functions
+title: RBAC Functions
 icon: bx bx-radio-circle-marked
 order: 3
 ---

-Permission system integration now allows you to easily restrict sections/pages throughout the CMS.
-On this page, you will find documentation of the available functions to achieve this.
+The integration of the RBAC system in the base now allows easily restrict sections/pages throughout the CMS.
+On this page, will find documentation of the available functions to achieve this.

 ## has_permission